sdecamillis/sdecamillis.github.io/_pages/research.md

 This project was first in the observation of coherent charge oscillations in biomolecules, by combining the cutting-edge laser technology with accurate time-resolved mass spectrometry.
 This pioneering result represented a fundamental step towards the possibility of steering dissociative dynamics and ultimately aiming to the control of the molecular reactivity.

 {% comment %}
-Interacting with the electron density of a molecule on a timescale sufficiently short to preceed any nuclear influence is a fundamental step towards the possibility of steering dissociative processes and ultimately achieving reactivity control.
+Interacting with the electron density of a molecule on a timescale sufficiently short to precede any nuclear influence is a fundamental step towards the possibility of steering dissociative processes and ultimately achieving reactivity control.

 This project was first in the generation and observation of coherent charge oscillations in molecules.
 These experiments were enabled by the interaction with the shortest laser pulses currently available.
 {% endcomment %}